• 10.00am - 5.30pm

 Perimeter

-In the first months of 1942, the Japanese launched further attacks against British Burma, Australian-administered New Guinea and Papua, and the islands of the Dutch East Indies (now Indonesia).
+In the first months of 1942, the Japanese launched further attacks against British Burma, the Australian-administered territories of New Guinea and Papua (both now part of Papua New Guinea), and the islands of the Dutch East Indies (now Indonesia).

 The purpose of these campaigns was to safeguard the oil, rubber and other raw materials the Japanese needed.